The Sports Law Review: United Kingdom - England & Wales

 i Types of and ownership in rights

 For sports organisations, there are various rights available that can be exploited for commercial benefit – in particular, sponsorship, broadcasting, merchandising, sports data, hospitality, and ticketing possess significant inherent revenue-generating potential.

 In relation to sponsorship, there is scope for both sponsor and rightsholder to benefit from the popularity and viewership of sport.
 Sponsors traditionally look to promote their brand in the hope of enhancing goodwill through association with the rightsholder.
 In recent years, sponsors have increasingly looked to access and exploit rightsholder data to support their businesses.
 As for sports rightsholders, they can market the sponsorship rights attached to a sport event or entity in exchange for sponsor investment.
 The structure of this will usually be a straightforward contractual relationship between sponsor and rightsholder.

-The sports event organiser typically grants a licence to the broadcaster to access the venue to create the broadcast.
-The copyright in the images of the sporting broadcast will be owned by the producer or director and similarly by the producer in the sound recordings of the broadcast.22 It is therefore standard for the ownership of the copyright to be assigned by the broadcaster to the sport event organiser, and in turn for the organiser to license the broadcasting rights back to the broadcaster to be broadcast in a specific territory.
+Sports event organisers typically grant a licence to the broadcaster to access the venue to create the broadcast.
+The copyright in the images of the sporting broadcast will be owned by the producer or director and similarly by the producer in the sound recordings of the broadcast.23 It is therefore standard for the ownership of the copyright to be assigned by the broadcaster to the sport event organiser, and in turn for the organiser to license the broadcasting rights back to the broadcaster to be broadcast in a specific territory.

 ii Rights protection